What Is a Chatbot

 First of all, chatbots are flexible and easy to modify.
 Integrated with various third-party services and engines, this software empowered with strong AI skills can make data-driven decisions and learn, send collected data for processing, and use the results to tailor services to customer needs, precisely.

 Not sure if you need one?
-Check what chatbots can do for business and get to know the chatbots Digiteum has built for Oxford Dictionaries and Pan Macmillan Publishing.
+Check what chatbots can do for business and get to know a book recommendation chatbot we've built for Pan Macmillan Publishing.
 Possibly, one smart digital assistant is the one you have been looking for.
 Contact our team to talk about chatbots or hire a chatbot developer right away.